laith-dev/Data-Structures-and-Algorithms/README.md

-Implementaion of common data structures and algorithms in Java.
+Implementation of common data structures and algorithms in Java.

 For a complete list of implemented data structures and algorithms, see:
   - DataStructures.txt